richtastic/ff/src/3DR/wiki/dense.md

 	- picked points is not reliable enough to do this

-- SIFT dominant angles are sometimes not matching up
+- SIFT dominant angles are sometimes not matching up x look for multiple (75% of max)
-	- look for multiple (80%)
+	- broke SIFT itself optimal rotations

 - for each match, do refinement, discard points that don't reach some SAD minimum [over 3+ scales] [~1E-5 ^ 3]

 DENSE error correction:
 x if a neighbor is matched, but the score is poorer than a new match, can the match be un-joined?
-	- use RANK score ?
+	x use RANK score ?
-	- use SAD score [better?]
+	x use SAD score [better?]
-	- is this worth increases processing time?
+	x is this worth increases processing time?